PourroyJean/performance_modelisation/readme.md

 # Intro to Performance optimisation
-This package should be used by every ninja programmer interested by tunning or monitoring the performance of his applications.
+This package should be used by any programmer interested by tunning or monitoring the performance of his applications.

 ## Tools
 This package contains the following tools